Skip to content

 The Bottom Line

-So, does exercise cure a hangover?
+So, can you sweat out a hangover?
 No. You cannot sweat out alcohol, and exercise does not meaningfully speed up alcohol metabolism.
-Light movement may help you feel slightly better temporarily, but intense workouts often worsen dehydration and symptoms.
+Light movement may help some people feel slightly better temporarily, but intense workouts often worsen dehydration and symptoms.

 Frequently Asked Questions